ICT2x01-P2-7/Project-Code/README.md

 - keep it straight to the point of how to access the entry point of the web app
 - any necessary dependencies to run it

+In order to run our application, make sure python 3.9 is installed on your system and execute the following command.

+pip3 install -r requirements.txt

+This will install all requirements that are needed for the application.
+Finally, execute the following command to start the server.

+python3 app.py

+This will start the server.
+Navigate to localhost:5000 to view the web app.

 ## Development Workflow

 Keep it straight to the point of how to access the entry point of the web app